What is Search Encrypt? Why Should You Use A Private Search Engine?

 Why You Should Use Private Search Engines?

 Your search engine should be optimized for searching the internet, not tracking you once you’ve left.
 Your Google information can be used against you in legal cases, even in civil cases like divorces.
-To best search the web, a search engine will deliver the best answer to your question or the most relevant web page.
+To search the web, a search engine will deliver the best answer to your question or the most relevant web page.
 Search engines that use complex tracking to gather your information won’t do this.
 Their goal is to deliver the answer you are most likely to click on, which isn’t always the best answer.
 Private search engines deliver better search results because they don’t use your past searches to determine what you see on the internet.

 Data Profiles Get Used Against You